Skip to main content

 Dog ear infections will not go away on their own, and trying to treat them at home with natural remedies likely won’t work—and may even worsen the infection.
 “If the ear issue has progressed to an actual infection, I do not recommend any at-home or over-the-counter remedies,” Dr. Whittenburg says.
 “Ear infections require appropriate prescription medications to clear.”

-Dr. Richardson agrees and notes that recommendations online that suggest treating dog ear infections with vinegar or hydrogen peroxide will further irritate the inside of a dog’s ear and could lead to more damage.
+Dr. Richardson notes that online recommendations that suggest treating dog ear infections with vinegar or hydrogen peroxide will further irritate the inside of a dog’s ear and could lead to more damage.
 “We recommend visiting your veterinarian whenever you notice something amiss about your dog’s ears,” Dr. Richardson says.
-“Ear infections do not typically resolve on their own and if left untreated, may permanently damage or rupture the eardrum, which can lead to deafness.”
+“Ear infections do not typically resolve on their own and, if left untreated, may permanently damage or rupture the eardrum, which can lead to deafness.”

 Prevention

-Keeping the ears clean and dry can help prevent dog ear infections; especially in breeds with floppy ears that can trap moisture such as retrievers, basset hounds, and cocker spaniels—as well as any dog that swims frequently.
-This usually involves using a cleanser in the ear canal and massaging at the base of the ear.
+Keeping the ears clean and dry can help prevent dog ear infections; especially in breeds with floppy ears that can trap moisture, such as retrievers, basset hounds, and cocker spaniels—as well as any dog that swims frequently.
+This usually involves using an ear cleaner in the external ear canal and massaging at the base of the ear flap.
 Ask your veterinarian about the right cleaning solution to use and the best way to clean your pet’s ears.

 Bottom line: Our pets depend on us for their care.
 If you notice anything unusual about your dog’s ears, make an appointment to see your veterinarian right away so your pet can get the help it needs to feel better.